 - Ransomware Rollback: Turns Ransomware Rollback on or off.

-Advanced settings includes additional features for Ransomware Rollback.
+Advanced settings include additional features for Ransomware Rollback.

 Options in this section are as follows: